By Wayne Newton

 Western News soon started generating revenue through on-campus and off-campus advertising and, in an innovative move before anyone had heard of Kijiji, built readership loyalty by offering free classified ads.

 While Waterloo’s publication, the Waterloo Gazette, ceased publication in 2004, Western News remains a well-read source of news and information both with its weekly Thursday print edition and, since the late 1990s, online.
+(Editor’s note: The print edition ceased publication in June, 2018 and Western News is published exclusively online.
+A digitized, searchable archive of the print publication can be found here.)

 Given a mandate to report objectively on newsworthy people and events, faculty, staff and students, with a special focus on research, teaching and community service and encourage an exchange of ideas and opinions through guest columns and letters, Western News and its editors have been tested on several occasions.